Everything he has is within him

 Yeah, hopefully.
 We’d have something ready by the middle of next year, but the schedule has been so heavy.
 We’ve got a good deal of material on which we need to kind of sit down to put it all together.
 Hopefully, that’s what we’ll do.

-It’s the right time to finish, so I press “stop” on the recorder and thank Alexis for his time.
+It’s the right time to finish.
+I press “stop” on the recorder and thank Alexis for his time.
 The organizers show us the way.
 He goes first.
 Steven (the photographer) and I follow him.
 A few steps away, the rest of the band is having dinner.
 Alexis stands in front of them and says: “This woman has made me cry,” pointing at me.
 I look at them, smile and say goodbye.
-While I’m leaving, I feel their eyes fixed on my neck.
-This Alexis has nothing to do with the one I’ll see, hours later, bitting the wire and hitting his head with the microphone.
+However, while I’m leaving, I feel their eyes fixed on my neck.
+This Alexis Marshall has nothing to do with the one I’ll see, hours later, bitting the wire and hitting his head with the microphone.
 In the end, this “grotesque animal” is just a human being like the rest of us.

 *Featured image by Steven Beijer.
 The rest of the pictures were taken by me.